-Responding to Bergot’s request, the CSC said IT was “at a loss” over Bergot’s criticisms of anonymous reports about circulated by staff representatives regarding the working group on modernisation of the employment framework, which Bergot argue would generate “suspicion and Unjustified quiet. “
+Responding to Bergot’s request, the CSC said it was “at a loss” over Bergot’s criticisms of anonymous reports allegedly circulated by staff representatives regarding the working group on modernisation of the employment framework, which Bergot argued would “generate suspicion and unjustified quiet”.

 The committee asked: “Would you refuse one publication describing the status quo because the prospect of a future reform causes some (in our view justified) unrest?”

 It added: “Our criticisms are legitimate in that we have been elected by staff to represent their interests even if, at times, they do not exactly match the conceptions of management.
 Recent general assemblies reassure us in that course of action.”